 Type the network address of shared folder in Type the location of the item: and click Next.

-Type a name for shortcut related to the shared folders contents and click Finish to create the shortcut.
+Type a name for shortcut related to the contents of the shared folder and click Finish to create the shortcut.

 Share File between Ubuntu and Windows 10 – Video Tutorials

-1. First try to create a user in Ubuntu with “useradd” command or other command that help you create a user.
+1. First, try to create a user in Ubuntu with “useradd” command or another command that help you create a user.

-I have created user name “Ali” and add it to “sambashare” group.
+I have created the username “Ali” and added to “sambashare” group.

 2. Let’s set a password for the Samba user with “smbpasswd” command.

 [sudo] password for shais:

 New SMB password: